jpfreeley/jpfreeley/_posts/2016-10-02-GA-DSI-Project-02.md

 	-	**overall weeks on chart** - total lifetime weeks on chart - integer
 	-	**chart date** - date of this chart's week - YYYYMMDD

+  [7c9ad3db]: http://www.modestinsights.com/author/mwklinggmail-com/ "Michael Kling"

 ### PARSE THE DATA

-Due to the issues noted above with regard to the different historical policies of Billboard's data collection, it was determined that we should concentrate on a relatively calm period of Billboard policy changes between Jan 1999 and December 2004.
-There had been a major change in policy in November 1998 and anothe major change in February 2005.
+Due to the issues noted above with regard to the different historical policies of Billboard's data collection, it was determined that we should concentrate on a relatively calm period of Billboard policy changes between January 1999 and December 2004.
+There had been a major change in policy in November 1998 and another major change in February 2005.

-Using the pandas library of Python, the data was imported as a csv using the "\|" delimiter.
+Using the **pandas** library of Python, the data was imported as a csv using the "\|" delimiter.
 The data was manipulated to change the Excel Formatted date in "chart entry date" column to become "chart.entered.date", a datetime field.
-From that 2 other fields were derived "chart.entered.month" and "chart.entered.year".
+From that field, 2 other fields were derived "chart.entered.month" and "chart.entered.year".

-As noted above, because individual songs were recorded for each week they appeared on the charts, we "flattened" the data using a pivot table and the MAXimum of "overall weeks on chart".
+As noted above, because individual songs were recorded for each week they appeared on the charts, a **pivot table** was used to "flatten" the data using the the MAXimum of "overall weeks on chart".

-After selecting the subset of the years (1999 - 2004), and flattening the titles, we are left with 2038 records and 5 columns of interest (level_0, title, chart.enter.month, chart.enter.year, overall weeks on chart)
+After selecting the subset of the years (1999 - 2004), and flattening the titles and dropping the resulting pivot table column (level_0), we are left with 2038 records and 4 columns of interest (title, chart.enter.month, chart.enter.year, overall weeks on chart)

 ### MINE THE DATA